- Who can apply?

 - A person whose family is in Canada on a work visa, for at least 12 months prior to deadline of submission.

-- Be a resident of Yukon 6 months prior to the deadline for submission.
+- Be a resident of the Yukon 6 months before the submission deadline.

-- If attending an educational institution outside of Yukon, the applicant must have Yukon resident status.
+- If attending an educational institution outside of the Yukon, the applicant must have Yukon resident status.

 - Athletes must apply on an individual basis.

 - Be a member in good standing of a recognized Yukon sport governing body (YSGB), if one exists.